peej/lumberjack-keyboard/README.md

 See [the build guide](guide.md) for more information.

+## Need help?

+Have questions or need help, reach out via [our Discord server](https://discord.gg/cQ9EXqQmpE) where you will find many helpful Lumberjack owners.

 # Firmware

 Firmware is available in the QMK repository under the name `peej/lumberjack`.